peterpjaspers/yet-another-make/doc/design_overview.md

 targeted to YAM developers.
 These sections are identified as such.

 The document focusses on definition of terms and concepts.
- ***Bold italic font*** is used on introduction of a new term.
+ ***Bold italic font*** is used when defining a new term.
  Terms are defined before they are used.
 The document is therefore best read sequentially.

-The design of YAM is all about:
+The design of YAM is mostly about:
 - its Directed Acyclic Graph (DAG)
 - how the DAG is used to perform builds

 ## The example software system

-This document uses an example C++ software system to illustrate many of the YAM design aspects.
+Many design aspects are illustrated by using an example C++ software system.
 The example software system consists of:
-- a C++ utility library consisting of files util.cpp and util.h. util.cpp includes util.h
+- A C++ utility library consisting of files util.cpp and util.h. util.cpp includes util.h
-- a main module main.cpp that uses the util library main.cpp includes util.h
+- A main module main.cpp that uses the util library. main.cpp includes util.h

-This software is built by the following commands:
+- A set of commands used to build the system:
 ```
     gcc -c util.cpp               // compile util.cpp into util.o
     gcc -c main.cpp               // compile main.cpp into main.o